-There are various options from the $10 to $500 ones.
-They differ from one another by the terms they offer level of security, and actions that are taken in case of losing or damaging the packages.
+There are various options ranging between $10 and $500.
+They mostly differ from one another by the level of security and actions that are taken in case packages get lost or damaged.

 Some eCommerce website owners include insurance costs into the price.
 But be sure not to “oversure” so that the price doesn’t jump above the clouds.

 In this section, we’ll review the main features that one should add during website development for eCommerce.